Caring for the Elderly

 At present my caring duties are mainly administrative and logistical.
 I do paperwork, arrange appointments and do household chores.
 Once a week I take my Mother out in her wheelchair so she can visit the shops and have her hair done.
 Effectively I have taken on many of the duties normally carried out by my Father who can no longer do them due to old age.
 Neither of my parents have a single overarching medical problem, just a plethora of minor ailments that collectively impair the quality of their lives.
 At present through me and my Sisters intervention, a status quo is maintained.
 However this is not something that will continue indefinitely.
 Sadly the long term prognosis is that my parent’s health will continue to decline.

 Something I have learned of late is that caring is more than just providing the practical support that the old need.
-There are other factors to consider such as my parents emotional wellbeing.
+There are other factors to consider such as my parents emotional well being.
 Both are fiercely independent and are far from comfortable with being reliant on others.
 That terrible phrase about “being a burden” comes up from time to time.
 There is also a lot of frustration because being old and feeling old are not the same thing.
 Therefore I endeavour to help my parents with good grace.
 I try not to get frustrated when they fret over minor things as I realise that it is not I who is relinquishing control of day to day matters.
-As far as I’m concerned my parents took care of me as a child and have always been therefore for me throughout my adult life.
-It is only right and proper that I now address their needs.
+As far as I’m concerned my parents took care of me as a child and have always been there for me throughout my adult life, so it is only right and proper that I now address their needs.

 This week my Father took a turn for the worse.
 In the space of seven days he’s gone from being out and about to bed ridden.
 Again he doesn’t have any new medical problems but his existing ones just seem to be getting worse.
 At nearly 87 there’s a chance that he may well recover but there is also scope for things to get worse.
 Everything that can be done is being done so it really just comes down to a waiting game.
 At present I see it as my duty to keep the home ticking over and maintain a sense of order and calm.
 I try to keep a positive disposition as fear can be contagious and counterproductive.